 And therefore:

-Finally, we apply the expansions obtained in Equations \ref{eq_xiexpansion}, \ref{eq_etaexpansion} to Equation \ref{eq_expansion} and look for the coefficient of $\tau_s$ in both sides.
-Notice that anything multiplied by a function in the ideal $(g + Jg)$ has coefficient $0$ for $\tau_s$, since it is a non-zero element of $\frac{\O_d}{ g + Jg}$.
+Finally, we apply the expansions obtained in Equations (\ref{eq_xiexpansion}), (\ref{eq_etaexpansion}) to Equation (\ref{eq_expansion}) and look for the coefficient of $\tau_s$ in both sides.
+Notice that anything multiplied by a function in the ideal $\langle g \rangle + Jg$ has coefficient $0$ for $\tau_s$, since it is a monomial with non-zero class over $\frac{\O_d}{\langle g\rangle + Jg}$.
+In particular, all components in the second summand of (\ref{eq_expansion}) are multiplied by an element of $Jg$.
+This step could also be applied to a non-monomial basis, but extra care should be taken when choosing representatives.
 Gathering all the components, we get:

 with $\eta_{1,\ldots,p}^{(s)} = (\eta_{1}^{(s)},\ldots,\eta_{p}^{(s)})$.

 \end{proof}